Skip to Content

 Step 3: Estimate Condensate Load

-Each Armstrong trap model has a specific maximum capacity.
+Each steam trap model has a specific maximum capacity.
 Oversizing a trap can shorten its life (especially disc traps), while undersizing causes condensate backup.
 As a general engineering practice, apply a safety factor of at least 2x the calculated condensate load when selecting trap capacity.

 Step 4: Select the Connection Type

-Armstrong traps are available in multiple connection types to match your piping:
+Steam traps are available in multiple connection types to match your piping:

 • Screwed (NPT/BSPT): Most common for sizes ½″ to 2″